 Tahiti: If you’re looking to test yourself in the South Pacific, then Tahiti may be the trip for you.
 Breathtaking beauty, frequent south swells, and a whole host of lineups wait for you once you land in Papeete.
-“I’ve only been there once, but in the summer it breaks often with all the south swell they get,” says Evan.
-“Teahupoo is one of my favorite waves—I really can’t wait to go back.”
+“In the summer it breaks often with all the south swell they get,” says Evan.
+“Teahupoo is one of my favorite waves—I love going there.”

 Boards to Bring: There’s much more to Tahiti than just Teahupoo, but with that said, you just might want to scare yourself for the barrel of a lifetime.
 In addition to your standard shortboard, you should bring a few step-ups.
 Don’t be fooled, even the most inviting Tahitian reef passes can claim skin.